-Tiling is a practical and attractive option in a bathroom or en suite, offering a cost-effective way to create a low-maintenance finish.
-Professionals will charge upwards of £20 per m2 for most wall tiling jobs, and if you're pushed for time and need a high-quality finish, this can be money well spent.
-But if you're looking to pinch the pennies on your self build or renovation, then it's well worth considering taking on the tiling as a DIY project.
+Professionals will charge upwards of £20 per m2 for most wall tiling jobs, but if you’re looking to pinch the pennies on your self-build or renovation, then it’s well worth taking on the tiling as a DIY project.

 Place another tile in sequence with the first (separated with tile spacers) and mark where this tile ends.
 Repeat the process until you fill up all the space available on the stick.
 Saw off any excess timber, then make up another stick for the width of the tiles